 I moved to another one-bed kitchen living set up that was just a few min’s walk from my new workplace.
 Since I had very little time to house hunt and move, I had to settle for something that looked ok but dint wow me.
 The house had very little natural light but was secure and security was a priority since I was living alone.
 (My roommate got married and moved to the US and I decided not to share my home with anyone).
 So this is how my home looked when I was in my early twenties.

 The living room arrangement was obviously focused around the television.
 I had a diwan daybed, a bamboo console table and two low seating carved chairs.
 Most of which were collected one after the other.

-I even added two large chest of drawers to store samples since I was doing my research for Indyakaleidoscope.
+I even added two large chests of drawers to store samples since I was doing my research for Indyakaleidoscope.
 Over a period of time, the living room became cluttered with furniture.

 The bedroom!
 Gosh!
-So much of red, red and some more red.
+So much red, red, and some more red.
 Sometimes I wonder if I really lived here??
 There is so much going on here.
 I couldn’t sleep there now for sure.
-Well, the only valid explanation I have is that it was the bedroom of a girl who just got out of college, got a job and was doing her thing.
+Well, the only valid explanation I have is that it was the bedroom of a girl who just got out of college, got a job, and was doing her thing.

-Even though it was an ok-ok kinda house and I couldnt do much in terms of the decor, it was a happy place.
-Since workplace was close by and I had started managing a team at work, weekends always saw some fun with friends catching up for a home cooked meal.
-This was the house where I got my first digital camera, started the IndyaKaleidoscope blog and planned my little social business.
+Even though it was an okay-ok kind house and I couldn’t do much in terms of the decor, it was a happy place.
+Since the workplace was close by and I had started managing a team at work, weekends always saw some fun with friends catching up for a home-cooked meal.
+This was the house where I got my first digital camera, started the IndyaKaleidoscope blog, and planned my little social business.